BYLAWS of the Gustavus Community Center

 8. Quorum of Directors

-In all other instances other than that stated in Section 7 (b) and Section 10, a quorum is considered three voting directors.
-If a quorum is present, the affirmative vote of a majority of the votes represented at the meeting who are entitled to vote on the subject matter is the considered an official act of the Board.
+In all other instances other than that stated in Section 7 (b) and Section 10, a quorum is considered five directors.
+If a quorum is present, the affirmative vote of a majority of the votes on the subject matter is the considered an official act of the Board.

 The officers of a corporation consist of a president/chairman, one or more vice presidents as prescribed by the bylaws, a secretary, and a treasurer.
 At the annual meeting the board of directors shall elect each of the officers.
 Two or more offices may be held by the same person, except the offices of president and secretary.